Local homogeneity and dimensions of measures: Applications

 With small $\alpha$ the cones $X(x,r,V,\alpha)$ are small cones around the translate of the subspace $V$ by $x$, whereas the cone $H(x,\theta,\alpha)$ is almost a half-space from the point $x$ to the direction $\theta$.

-The distribution of Hausdorff and packing type measures inside cones is well studied and understood, see for example \cite{Marstrand1954, Salli1985, Mattila1988, KaenmakiSuomala2008}.
-For general measures the following theorem was proved in \cite[Theorem 4.1]{CsornyeiKaenmakiRajalaSuomala2009} under the assumption that the Hausdorff dimension of the measure is greater than $s$.
-We improve this result by showing that the theorem is true even if we assume a lower bound only for the packing dimension of the measure.
+The distribution of Hausdorff and packing type measures inside cones is well studied and understood, see for example \cite{Marstrand1954, Salli1985, Mattila1988, Suomala2005a, KaenmakiSuomala2008}.
+For general measures the following theorem was proved in \cite[Theorem 4.1]{CsornyeiKaenmakiRajalaSuomala2010} under the assumption that the Hausdorff dimension of the measure is greater than $s$.
+We improve this result by showing that the theorem is true even if we assume a lower bound only for the packing (i.e.\ the upper local) dimension of the measure.